Cost to Replace a Kitchen Sink

 Plumbing

 Moving or updating your current plumbing can get expensive, so be prepared to gather multiple quotes from plumbers beforehand.
-Mullins, the owner of H2O Plumbing, said: “If you're changing the sink's location or configuration significantly, expect more substantial expenses.
+Mullins said, “If you're changing the sink's location or configuration significantly, expect more substantial expenses.
 This could involve rerouting water lines, moving drain pipes, or even installing additional fixtures like a garbage disposal.”

 Mullins also added that costs for plumbing modifications or updates can vary significantly, “often ranging from $1,000 to $3,000 or more, depending on the complexity of the work.”
 If you’re working with a tight budget, discuss those concerns beforehand with your plumber.
 You may need to forgo some changes to cut costs.